sous-chefs/samba/README.md

 ### User

 This cookbook includes a resource/provider for managing samba users with the smbpasswd program.
+It will create the users home

 ```ruby
 samba_user 'jtimberman' do